jakobzhao/geog4572/lectures/lec02/readme.md

  - **Analytical Reasoning**: the process of examining information in order to find patterns within that information.

- - **Coordinated-view** visualization: dynamic visual interfaces in which multiple data representations are interactively linked to support operations such as cross-filtering, highlighting, and selection.
+ - **Coordinated-view**: or coordianted multiple view.
+Dynamic visual interfaces in which multiple data representations are interactively linked to support operations such as cross-filtering, highlighting, and selection.

 ![](img/ga-interaction.jpg)